Amsterdam/data-processing/README.rst

 For more information about the complete workflow, read the `data-pipeline guide <https://amsterdam.github.io/guides/data-pipeline/>`_.

+How to use each function can be read here:
+`Data processing read the docs <https://amsterdam.github.io/data-processing/>`_

-This repo is a WIP so the scripts do not work properly yet.
+This repo is a WIP so only the functions explained in the above docs are working.
+Please use a pull request to add new functions or code review.

 This package is build by using `setuptools <http://setuptools.readthedocs.io>`_ to be able to deploy this later on PyPi with version control.

 Getting Started
 ===============